Chibi-Robo! Zip Lash: Development

 Chibi-Robo!
-Zip Lash, the fifth game in the Chibi-Robo series, was developed by Skip Ltd. with help from Vanpool, Inc. Series producers Kensuke Tanabe and Hiroshi Suzuki, and series newcomer Taro Kudo produced Zip Lash, and Risa Tabata was an assistant producer.
+Zip Lash, the fifth game in the Chibi-Robo series, was developed by Skip Ltd. with help from Vanpool, Inc. Series producers Kensuke Tanabe and Hiroshi Suzuki, and series newcomer Taro Kudo produced Zip Lash, and Risa Tabata was an assistant producer and chief director in the game.
 Keita Eto representing Skip Ltd. and Jun Tsuda, representing Vanpool directed the game.
 Tsuda had worked with Tanabe on Paper Mario: Sticker Star, Dillon's Rolling Western and its sequel.
 The game's lead designers include Yuki Watanabe and Shingo Kabaya, artist Akira Katsuta, and programmer Hironori Ahiko.
 Hirofumi Taniguchi is credited for being the game's sound lead; with Kiyoshi Hazemoto and Soshiro Hokkai also working on sound.

 Following the inability to gain a wider audience with earlier Chibi-Robo! games, developers were tasked with making a new game that could make the series more popular in the US.
 In discussions with Skip Ltd., developers were tasked with focusing on action gameplay, suggesting "getting his cord and moving it over his head".
 The developers did not want the gameplay to revolve around jumping, as does the Super Mario series, and instead opted to focus on the cord-and-plug aspect of Chibi-Robo's design.
 To appeal to a wider audience, the developers decided to switch from 3D to 2D gameplay to implement the "whip and swing" mechanic suggested by Skip.
 Tabata stated to USGamer 3D gameplay would be more complex and they wanted the gameplay to be accessible to younger audiences.
 Developers did not want to make to make levels too difficult for players, while adding unique gameplay elements in each levels.
 In the same interview, Tabata said the "whip and swing" mechanic was developed around what the mechanic could do for the player, which led to the idea of ricocheting the cord.
 Speaking with Nintendo World Report at E3 2015, Tanabe stated they used other platforming games such as the Donkey Kong series as reference for judging terrain and level difficulty.
 Tabata also said Donkey Kong Country Returns and Tropical Freeze were used to influence camera movement in Zip Lash's levels.

 Both Tanabe and Tabata have expressed interest in making new games for the Chibi-Robo! series; Tabata hoped to return to the adventure-type gameplay of earlier games in the series.
 In an interview with The Verge, Tanabe said if the game did not sell well, it would be the last entry of the series.
 According to Tanabe in 2015: